theforeman/foreman-bats/README.md

         vagrant ssh $vm -c 'sudo MODULE_PATH=/vagrant/local/modules /vagrant/fb-install-foreman.bats' done

+The size of the VM created by Vagrant depends on the value of the `PUPPET_REPO` environment variable, so export it when running `vagrant up`.

 ## Support for virt-builder/virt-install

 This git repo comes with a virt-spawn wrapper script around virt-builder and